MarkCLewis/Online-Quiz-and-Test/README.md

-# play-scalajs-slink
+# Online Classroom

-This is my starter project for things that involve Play using Scala.js and the Slinky React binding.
-I'm using this as the starter for student code in Web Apps Spring 2020.
+This project is intended to be an online classroom that students can use for quizzes and tests.
+I expect functionality to grow from there.